AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-views-manage-queries.md

 - You can remove a query from a data view only when it contains more than one query.

 - You cannot remove queries with a message of `Unknown Community`.
-For more information, see <xref:data-view-query-errors>.
+For more information, see <xref:data-view-troubleshooting>.

 1. In the left pane, select **Analytics** > **Data Views**.